MinderooFoundation/CurateWithClaude/README.md

 # Output

-A csv (produced by Claude so can be buggy!) that looks like this, I added the header manually:
+A csv that looks like this:

 | Species | In area? | Where else? | Fun fact | Other species |
 | --- | --- | --- | --- | --- |